CPSNet: Physics-Inspired Label-Free Deep Unfolding for Lung Ultrasound B-Line Detection: Introduction

+Lung ultrasound (LUS) is a non-invasive and effective diagnostic tool for various pulmonary conditions, with its utility in clinical diagnostics growing significantly in recent years \cite{yang2022current}.
+A critical feature in LUS imaging is the presence of B-lines, which appear as vertical, hyperechoic artifacts originating from the pleural line \cite{lichtenstein2014lung,Demi2023New}.
+Accurate identification and quantification of B-lines can improve the diagnosis and management of lung conditions, reducing the reliance on invasive procedures like CT scans and bronchoscopy \cite{mento2022state}.

+Automated B-line detection algorithms can democratize LUS usage, allowing clinicians without specialized training to conduct reliable assessments, especially in resource-limited settings or during large-scale health crises like the COVID-19 pandemic.
+Moreover, understanding the formation of B-lines and their association with different pathological states offers valuable insights into pulmonary physiology and guides therapeutic interventions.
+For instance, B-lines can be present in early or late pneumonia \cite{Demi2023New}, and monitoring B-lines in chronic kidney disease patients can help manage fluid overload and prevent complications \cite{noble2009ultrasound, allinovi2017lung, fu2021lung}.
+Thus, enhancing B-line detection not only improves diagnostic accuracy but also expands the clinical applications of LUS, ensuring more patients benefit from this powerful tool.

-Various techniques have been utilized in previous endeavors to automatically detect B-lines.
-Brattain et al. \cite{brattain2013automated} employed hand-crafted image processing techniques such as polar reformatting and thresholding.
-Moshavegh et al. \cite{moshavegh2018automatic} employed a random walk method to delineate the pleural line and then applied an alternate sequential filtration to identify B-lines, excluding the upper pleural region.
-Anantrasirichai et al. \cite{anantrasirichai2016automatic,anantrasirichai2017line} proposed line detection as an inverse problem, wherein a B-mode LUS image is transformed into a representation of radius and orientation in the Radon domain.
-Subsequently, they solved the inverse problem using the alternating direction method of multipliers (ADMM) \cite{boyd2011distributed}.
-Farahi et al. \cite{farahi2023automatic} then developed an algorithm based on the use of Wavelet to denoise and Radon transforms to extract LUS features.
-Further contributions to model-based methods were later proposed by Karakus et. al. \cite{karakucs2020detection} for assessing COVID-19 patients, achieving improved performance by regularizing the solution with the Cauchy proximal splitting (CPS) algorithm \cite{karakucs2020convergence}.
-While model-based methods do not rely on learning mappings from data directly, data is often employed to estimate a small number of parameters.
-However, simplistic models frequently struggle to capture the nuances of high-dimensional complex data and dynamic variations.
+Several techniques have been proposed to automate B-line detection in lung ultrasound.
+Early approaches relied on traditional image processing methods.
+For instance, Brattain et al. \cite{brattain2013automated} used polar reformatting and thresholding, while Moshavegh et al. \cite{moshavegh2018automatic} applied a random walk algorithm to delineate the pleural line and detect B-lines.
+Anantrasirichai et al. \cite{anantrasirichai2016automatic, anantrasirichai2017line} framed B-line detection as an inverse problem, transforming B-mode LUS images into a Radon-domain representation and solving it using the Alternating Direction Method of Multipliers (ADMM) \cite{boyd2011distributed}.
+Farahi et al. \cite{farahi2023automatic} employed wavelet denoising with Radon transforms, while Karakus et al. \cite{karakucs2020detection} utilized Cauchy proximal splitting (CPS) to regularize the solution, achieving improved performance in COVID-19 assessments.